Physics: Ph.D. Admissions FAQ

 Is an unofficial/scanned in transcript acceptable?

-Scanned copies of official transcripts are acceptable at the time of application, but if you are accepted into the program you would need to provide official copies to the graduate school before the end of your first year of study.
+Scanned copies of official transcripts are acceptable at the time of application, but if you are accepted into the program you must provide official copies to the graduate school before the end of your first year of study.

-Can I include additional materials, like a copy of a paper which I coauthored, to be reviewed by the committee?
+Can I include additional materials (for example a copy of a paper which I coauthored) to be reviewed by the committee?